 Granite is igneous rock with visible crystalline formation and textures.
 It is composed of feldspar and quartz, with small amounts of mica and other minor minerals.
 Granite crystallizes from magma that cools slowly, deep below the earth’s surface.
 The rate of cooling gives rise to various crystal grain structures.
 Typically, the slower the lava cools, the larger the crystals become.
 Granite, along with other crystalline rocks, constitutes the foundation of the continental masses, and it is the most common rock exposed at the earth’s surface.
-Granite has greater strength and hardness than sandstone, limestone, and marble making it more difficult to quarry.
+Granite has greater strength and hardness than sandstone, limestone, and marble.
 Gang saws take up to 6 days running 24 hours a day to slice through a block.
-Slabs are numbered in sequence and polished.
-It is usually a good idea to select slabs that are from the same block for your countertop project.
 The variance in color patterns from block to block can be significant.
 Granite as a countertop surface provides one of the most attractive and durable surfaces available.
-It is highly resistant to scratches, stains and heat and will last virtually forever.
-Granite does not harbor bacteria and resealing only needs to be done when water stops beading on the counter surface.
+It is highly resistant to scratches, stains and heat and will last a lifetime.
+Granite does not harbor bacteria and resealing is only needed when water stops beading on the counter surface.

 Marble is metamorphosed limestone, composed of very pure calcium carbonate.
 The softness of marble and it’s consistency makes marble very desirable for sculpture and building.
 Marble is essentially limestone, that has been subjected to much higher amounts of temperature and pressure during it’s metamorphosis.
 Three primary locations for marble are Carrara Italy, Pentelicus Greece, and Proconnesus Turkey.
 Marble may be subject to stains from acidic foods and juices, but many new sealers help to retard staining.
 Typical uses include floors, wall coverings, tabletops, bathroom walls, floors, vanity tops and showers.
 There is no doubt, in the hands of the right designer, Marble can make a most stunning statement in your home.